Molcas/OpenMolcas/doc/source/users.guide/programs/dmrgscf.rst

               </KEYWORD>

 :kword:`NEVPT2prep`
   Prepare for a subsequent DMRG-NEVPT2 or CASPT2 calculation.
-If this keyword is followed by a parameter :kword:`EVRDM`, then the four- and transition three-particle density matrices (4- and t-3RDMs), required for the MRPT2 calculations, will be evaluated and stored on disk in :file:`$WorkDir`.
-Otherwise, **QCMaquis** input files for the 4- and t-3RDMs evaluation are prepared and the RDM evaluation may be performed externally.
+Then the four- and transition three-particle density matrices (4- and t-3RDMs), required for the MRPT2 calculations, will be evaluated and stored on disk in :file:`$WorkDir`. **QCMaquis** input files for the 4- and t-3RDMs evaluation are prepared and the RDM evaluation may be performed externally or directly in the :program:`NEVPT2` program.
 More about external RDM evaluation in Section 6.3 of the QCMaquis_ manual.

   .. xmldoc:: <KEYWORD MODULE="DMRGSCF" NAME="NEVPT2PREP" KIND="SINGLE" LEVEL="BASIC">
               %%Keyword: NEVPT2prep <basic>